timor/mfactor/Readme.md

   point into inaccessible memory, it must be a primitive instruction

 # data memory #
-- Thw only memory handling available in the kernel is getting the start and end of readable and writable memory as well as reading and writing (unsafely) to arbitrary memory addresses
+- The only memory handling available in the kernel is getting the start and end of readable and writable memory as well as reading and writing (unsafely) to arbitrary memory addresses
 - Sequence accumulation works by collecting items on the stack until